lesgourg/class_public/doc/input/chap3.md

 subsequent steps need to know" (for instance, `struct perturbs` contains everything about source functions that the transfer module needs to know).
-In particular, each structure contains one array of tabulated values (for `struct background`, background quantitites as a function of time, for `struct thermo`, thermodynamical quantitites as a function of redshift, for `struct perturbs`, sources \f$S(k, \tau)\f$, etc.).
+In particular, each structure contains one array of tabulated values (for `struct background`, background quantities as a function of time, for `struct thermo`, thermodynamical quantities as a function of redshift, for `struct perturbs`, sources \f$S(k, \tau)\f$, etc.).
 It also contains information about the size of this array and the value of the index of each physical quantity, so that the table can be easily read and interpolated.
 Finally, it contains any derived quantity that other modules might need to know.
-Hence, the comunication from one module A to another module B consists in passing a pointer to the structure filled by A, and nothing else.
+Hence, the communication from one module A to another module B consists in passing a pointer to the structure filled by A, and nothing else.

 All "precision parameters" are grouped in the single structure